-One of our key requirements when selling on Trade Me is that the seller must have the goods in their possession prior to listing them on the site.
+One of our key requirements when selling on Trade Me is that the seller must have the goods in their possession before listing them on the site.

 - Grab a physical publication from the last two weeks – e.g a local newspaper, receipt from the dairy down the road, some junk mail, or a utilities bill.
 It must have the date visible on it, and needs to be dated in the last week or so.
 Note: it cannot be an online document.

-- Take your goods out of the box and make sure both it, and publication, are visible and in the same photograph.
+- Take a photo of your goods and the publication, in the same shot.

 In certain circumstances, you may also be asked to supply proof of your personal identification.
 This is an additional security check.